NREL/reV-tutorial/tutorial_02_setting_up/README.md

 source rev/bin/activate
 git clone https://github.com/NREL/reV.git
 cd reV
-python -m pip install .
+python3.11 -m pip install .
 ```

-If you would prefer a developer's installation so that reV will pick up changes directly from the repository files, replace `python -m pip install .` above with
+If you would prefer a developer's installation so that reV will pick up changes directly from the repository files, replace `python3.11 -m pip install .` above with
 ```
-python -m pip install -e .
+python3.11 -m pip install -e .
 ```

 Finally, to make sure that the reV CLIs are working, simply type the ```reV``` command into your terminal.
 If it was successfully installed you will see a printout of a help file showing the command format and a brief description of all the reV modules: